Bill Maher Warns Democrats That Impeachment Is A ‘Loser’ Issue: ‘He’s Not Going To Get Convicted’

-Host of HBO’s Real Time, Bill Maher, sent a stark warning to congressional Democrats during his Friday night show, claiming that the impeachment investigation into President Donald Trump would be a “loser” issue with regard to key swing states in the 2020 presidential election.
+Host of HBO’s Real Time, Bill Maher sent a stark warning to Congressional Democrats during his Friday night show, claiming that the impeachment investigation into President Donald Trump would be a “loser” issue with regard to key swing states in the 2020 presidential election.

-According to Fox News, Maher held nothing back as he explained his thoughts on why the impeachment inquiry, led by House Democrats, is essentially a waste of time and a potential liability come next November, given Trump’s strong network of Republican support in the U.S. Senate.
+According to FOX News, Maher held nothing back as he explained his thoughts on why the impeachment inquiry, led by House Democrats, is essentially a waste of time and a potential liability come next November, given Trump’s strong network of Republican support in the U.S. Senate.

 “Pennsylvania, Michigan, Florida, North Carolina, Wisconsin, Arizona — those are the states that’s going to decide this election,” Maher said, before enlightening the audience that support against impeachment in those particular states sits at about 53 percent.

-He also touched on the recent vote taken by House Democrats to formalize the rules of the impeachment inquiry process, which was successfully passed on Thursday and gained zero support from GOP lawmakers
+He also touched on the recent vote taken by House Democrats to formalize the rules of the impeachment inquiry process, which was successfully passed on Thursday and gained zero support from GOP lawmakers.

-“This should tell you something,” Maher said, “… and what it tells me is, anyone who’s been hoping that maybe [Trump will] be convicted in the Senate by Republicans — that’s not going to happen.
+“This should tell you something,” Maher said. “… and what it tells me is, anyone who’s been hoping that maybe [Trump will] be convicted in the Senate by Republicans — that’s not going to happen.
 He’s not going to get convicted.
 I’m getting that from this vote.”

 It should be noted that Maher is no fan of the president and even labeled Trump’s business skills as “horrible.”
 But he also gave credit to the president for his political prowess, calling him a “genius politician.”